Roritchi/AutoDragFile/README.md

 you need to have finished the drag process until then, because the drag process will cancel once the process is stopped.

-UI Text is in German, but its just 2 Words.
+UI text is in german, but its just 2 words.
+You can change the text and timeout periods in the code ;D

 ## Usage
 ```